OWASP/www-project-top-10-for-large-language-model-applications/2_0_candidates/KrishnaSankar_FineTuningRag.md

 ### Description

 The two popular mechanisms to make the results from an LLM more relevant and accurate are RAG (Retrieval Augmented Generation) and finetuning.
+(Ref #5)
 Of these, RAG is more easier (and commonly used), while finetuning requires more resources.
 Moreover finetuning might not be possible with proprietary models.
 The risks and vulnerabilities range from breaking safety and alignment to outdated information to data poisoning to access control to data freshness and synchronization